 It's important you tell us quickly because different rules apply depending on how you soon you tell us.

 If you tell us about the Mistaken Payment or Misdirected Payment:

 - more than 10 Business Days but within 7 months of making it and we think the Mistaken Payment or Misdirected Payment has happened – we'll ask the Receiving Bank to return your money.
-The Receiving Bank must return it if after investigating it they agree a Mistaken Payment or Misdirected Payment has happened and the money is available in the recipient's account, unless the recipient provides some proof that they are entitled to the money.
+The Receiving Bank must return it if after investigating it they agree a Mistaken Payment or Misdirected Payment has happened and the full amount of the money is available in the recipient's account, unless the recipient provides some proof that they are entitled to the money.
+If the Receiving Bank agrees that a Mistaken Payment or Misdirected Payment has happened but there isn’t enough money available in the recipient’s account, the Receiving Bank must return as much of the money as it thinks appropriate in the circumstances unless the recipient provides some proof that they are entitled to the money.
 If the Receiving Bank does not agree that a Mistaken Payment or Misdirected Payment has happened, they will need the recipient's consent to return your money or

 - more than 7 months after making it and we think the Mistaken Payment or Misdirected Payment has happened – we'll ask the Receiving Bank to return your money.
 The Receiving Bank will need the recipient's consent to do so.

 You might receive money in one of your Accounts that was meant for someone else.